vk-cs/docs-public/docs/en/tools-for-using-services/account/faq/faq.md

 <summary>What rights do the project participants have?</summary>

-The role model of the project participants is described in the article [Personal account roles and their permissions](../concepts/rolesandpermissions).
+The role model of the project participants is described in the article [Management console roles and their permissions](../concepts/rolesandpermissions).

 </details>